sergiocorreia/quipucamayoc/README.md

 Output can also be turned to a single file, rather than to a file per table found.
 For files with multi-page tables (especially where all tables in the file have the same construction), this is remarkably useful.

 Current cautions:
--Currently, when appending new tables to an existing table, the top 2 rows are removed.
+- Currently, when appending new tables to an existing table, the top 2 rows are removed.
 The data I have been primarily testing has a two-line header, however this may be made more modular in due time.
+I wonder if some sort of quipu defaults file should or could exist to record this, like environment variables.
--Currently, when using the -d (with --extension pdf) flag to run a directory, each file is processed as an individual file.
+- Currently, when using the -d (with --extension pdf) flag to run a directory, each file is processed as an individual file.
 Since an individual file run gets a new folder created, each file in a directory will get a shared folder.
 This should be fixed relatively soon, so all outputs for a directory are stored to the same output directory.
 I believe a .done file should be constructed for each file, and each file should remove the previous .done file, so that at the end of a directory run, the last file is the only one with a .done marker.

 ## Installation